 - Loose stools or diarrhea.
 The inflamed intestine cannot absorb enough moisture.

 - Weight loss, anemia or growth retardation.
 The inflamed intestine doesn’t absorb certain nutrients sufficiently, so shortages may arise in the body, for example vitamin B12.
-With fatigue as a result.
+Resulting in fatigue.

 - Blood loss.
 Inflammatory sores arise in the intestine, so blood loss in the stool may occur.